-If you put a Muay Thai fighter in the ring against a Kickboxer with a similar experience level (same number of fights etc.), the Muay Thai fighter will win every time.
-The addition of elbow strikes, knees and clinching make Muay Thai fighters extremely deadly because they have so many weapons at their disposal.
+If you put a Muay Thai fighter in the ring against a Kickboxer with a similar experience level (same number of matches etc.), the Muay Thai fighter will win every time.
+The addition of elbow strikes, knees and clinching make Muay Thai fighters have much more deadly weapons at their disposal.
+Instead of limiting their striking to kicks and punches, they can attack with elbows and knees in close range.
 This is why Muay Thai is the de facto striking style for all MMA fighters.

 Muay Thai is a sport that was developed in Thailand as a form of combat and eventually turned into a ring sport like Boxing.
 Because of the competition element, Muay Thai has evolved considerably over the years to incorporate better boxing and movement.
 In the past 20 years Muay Thai gyms in Thailand began to incorporate Western Boxing directly into their training, which has created a new breed of elite strikers.

 Watch This FIGHT: Epic Muay Thai Battle between Thanonchai vs. Sangmanee

 Now that you understand why you should train Muay Thai over other martial arts, it is now time to find a gym.
 Selecting a gym is one of the most important decisions you will make in your Muay Thai journey.
 If you end up choosing the wrong gym, you can end up learning a watered down version of Kickboxing with a few elements of Muay Thai added to it.

 Recommended Reading: Find the Right Trainer – 5 Things to Look For